Wild Type Yoga

 Yoga poses adapted for children

-Playful movement and imagination
+Playful movement, partner poses and imagination

-Cooperative and mindful experiences
+Cooperative and mindful games

 Wild Type Yoga also offers private, curated outdoor yoga experiences for small groups.